frontid/dockerizer/docs/docs/troubleshoot.md

-# Troubleshoot

-###I cant connect to the DB as I was doing it on my localhost
+# I cant connect to the DB as I was doing it on my localhost
 Since the DB it's a independent container, the right way to connect to it is point to the remote container like this:

 ```